oThommy/Modelling-B/README.md

 - Using Git Bash: open Git Bash in the root of `Modelling-B` as administrator and run `python -m venv venv && source venv/Scripts/activate && pip install -r requirements.txt`.

 ## Using an Anaconda installation
+Replace `C:/ProgramData/Anaconda3/` with `your/path/to/Anaconda3` in the code below in case they do not match.
-- Open `cmd.exe` in the root of `Modelling-B` as administrator and run `conda create -y --name venv python=3.10 && conda install -y --name venv -c conda-forge --file requirements.txt && conda activate venv`.
+- Open `cmd.exe` in the root of `Modelling-B` as administrator and run `"C:/ProgramData/Anaconda3/condabin/activate.bat" && conda create -y --name venv python=3.10 && conda install -y --name venv -c conda-forge --file requirements.txt && conda activate venv`.

 Note that an internet connection is required in order to use pyvis.